 Soy niña, soy importante (SNSI), or "I'm a Girl, I'm Important", is a summer day-camp in the Dominican Republic that serves girls ages 9-12 years old and provides a safe, nurturing environment where girls can simply be girls.
 The camp, an initiative of Fundación Tropicalia, gives young girls the guidance and tools they need to be self-reflective, critical thinkers and make timely life choices.
 The curriculum includes: Education in Values; Artistic Expression & Development; Development of Interpersonal Relationships, Self-Esteem and Self-Awareness; Sex-Ed and STD Prevention; Gender & Violence; Nutrition and Sports.

 SNSI addresses several socioeconomic issues affecting girls and women in the Dominican Republic:

-- Teen mothers are at significantly higher risk of dropping out of school.
+- Teen mothers are at a significantly higher risk of dropping out of school.

 These national and international statistics show that adolescent girls are at special risk in developing rural communities.
 Young women face other challenges, including domestic violence and job inequality.
 Every summer, SNSI seeks to serve the most impoverished girls in Miches and provide a transformative experience.
 Through SNSI, a girl learns about her value in society, and is given the tools necessary to dream up a different kind of future.

 The SNSI program was founded in 2013, and during this pilot phase of our camp we targeted 100 girls aged 10 to 15.
 We soon realized that 15% of our registered campers were already married, divorced, had been pregnant, or were mothers.
 It became evident that we had to start with a younger age group for our programs to have more impact.
 In 2014 we adjusted the camper age range to 9-12 year old girls and also increased the number of participants to 250.
 With this increase came additional funding, as we introduced a company-wide fundraiser and matching-gift program in the United States, working with fiscal sponsors Friends of Educa and Dominican Foundation.

 In 2015 we launched our SNSI website and launched Friends of Fundación Tropicalia in partnership with our fiscal sponsor The Ocean Foundation, effectively allowing us to fundraise via digital means.
 By 2016 we launched SNSI’s social media accounts and attracted new funding partners, attracting national and international attention to our cause.